hertogp/radix/README.md

 - *internal node*, as a `{bit, left, right}`-tuple, and
 - *leaf node*, which is either `nil` or a non-empty list of `{key,value}`-pairs

-The `bit` denotes the bitposition to check in a key during a tree traversal, where `0` means go `left` and `1` means go `right`.
+The `bit` denotes the bit position to check in a key during a tree traversal, where `0` means go `left` and `1` means go `right`.
 A `bit` beyond a `key`'s length is considered to be `0`.
 Path-compression means not all bits are checked during tree traversal, only those that differentiate the keys stored